specklesystems/speckle-docs/workspaces/welcome-to-workspaces.md

 - Members can be assigned as **contributors** (write access) or **reviewers** (read-only access).
 - All data is encrypted and stored in Speckle's secure infrastructure.

-For organisations with regulatory requirements, **custom data residency** options allow data storage in specific regions.
+For organisations with regulatory requirements, **[custom data residency](./data-residency.md)** options allow data storage in specific regions.

+Workspaces also integrate with **[Speckle Automate](../automate/)**, enabling teams to create private automation functions for advanced project workflows.

 ## Billing